t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 Function `ANY` returns true if the field contains any literals.

-The example of such expression is
+An example of such an expression is
 ```'(colorFamily: ANY("Black"))'```

 1. To see the whole request with the filtering applied, open